-Name

-Tribal College
+Name Tribal College

-Selection Author
+Selection

-Judge Signature RI M RD
+Judge Signature

-Score each criterion 1 to 10, with 1 0 being the highest/best.
+Score each criterion 1 to 10, with 1

 CRITERIA SCORE COMMENTS

 Introduction - shall be

 memorized

 Is it effective?

 Is it appropriate?

 Does it command attention?

 Clarity and Organization

 Is there a clear thesis?

 Are there clear transitions

 between main points?

 Use of Supporting Material

 Is there sufficient supporting

 material?
 Is there critical

 thought?
 Are there enough

 sources to support the points

 covered?
 Are the sources recent

 and relevant?

 Use of Language

 Is there clarity, directness,

 proper grammar, articulation,

 and pronunciation?

 Quality of Persuasive Style

 Is there clarity, directness,

 simplicity, articulation, and

 correct pronunciation?

 Delivery

 Are there gestures, are they

 effective?

 If there is movement does it

 distract from the message?

 General Effect/Areas to be

 improved

 Eye contact and other factors not

 covered above

-Time \\\\\
+Time \\\